cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontoservice/README.md

     Sunday[[fibo-fnd-dt-fd:Sunday]] -.-> DayOfWeek
 ```

-#### Service Delivery Event
+#### Successful Service Delivery

-Each service delivery occurrence can be instantiated with the `ContractLifecycleEventOccurrence` concept, which must be assigned a specific date time and location.
+The typical sequence of events for a successful service delivery is depicted in the figure below.
+Each event's occurrence can be instantiated with the `ContractLifecycleEventOccurrence` concept, which must be assigned a specific date, time, and location (if required).
+The process begins with the `OrderReceivedEvent`, which kickstarts the workflow.
+The next event is the `ServiceDispatchEvent`, where users can assign resources, personnel, and locations to specific orders.
+Personnel can be assigned using the `fibo-fnd-rel-rel:designates` relation and `fibo-fnd-org-fm:Employee` subclasses, while resources can be assigned using the `fibo-fnd-rel-rel:involves` relation.
+For example, a driver can be designated for the delivery, and their assigned transport and other details can be tracked as described in [`OntoProfile`](https://www.theworldavatar.com/kg/ontoprofile/).
+Following this, the `ServiceDeliveryEvent` occurs when the services are executed.
+Users can supplement information on any exchange of assets or equipment using the `fibo-fnd-rel-rel:exchanges` relation, and the total cost of the delivery can be recorded via the `ontoservice:hasTotalPrice` relation.
+Once the service is delivered, users can log any relevant information with the subsequent `CalculationEvent`.
+Note that multiple calculation events may be present depending on the service.
 These occurrences will serve as a record to be analysed for quality, efficiency, and compliance with service agreements.
-Additionally, the occurrence of each service can be assigned a transport and/or a monetary charge if required.

-Figure 7: TBox representation of the service agreement's service execution lifecycle stage
+Figure 7: TBox representation of a successful service delivery lifecycle

 ```mermaid
 flowchart TD